Dogs are awesome. They provide companionship, can protect you, and they are almost always thrilled to see you.

 Table of Contents

 A Note on First Aid and General Health

 - Make sure not to over work your dog, especially in the heat.
-Heather provides some excellent tips here about summertime concerns.
-The summertime is also when fleas and ticks are active so you should use some type of treatment.
+The summertime is also when fleas and ticks are active.

-- Keep a first aid kit for you dog.
+- Keep a first aid kit for your dog.
 A lot of the materials will be the same as a human first aid kit, and you can make sure you have everything by reviewing this checklist.
 If your dog has or is susceptible to chronic pain, then you may need to have some prescriptions on hand.
-Check with you veterinarian professional.
+Check with your veterinarian professional.

 - If there is an injury, then stabilize the dog and get it to the vet, just like a human going to the ER.
 The main thing is to prevent further injury on the way to the vet.

 - Exposure to poison or other harmful substances.
 Call the poison control center or your vet to get advice.
 (ASPCA Animal Poison Control Center’s 24-hour hotline at (888) 426-4435.)
 Some poisons should be left as is while others should be expelled.
 Check with the experts if your dog gets into something that it shouldn’t have.

 How to Choose the Right Breed of Dog for Your Homestead Pack